National Assembly of Venezuela: 2020 contested leadership election

-The 2020 Venezuelan National Assembly Delegated Committee election of 5 January, to elect the Board of Directors of the National Assembly was disrupted.
-The events resulted in two competing claims for the Presidency of the National Assembly: one by deputy Luis Parra and one by Juan Guaidó.
-Parra was formerly a member of Justice First, but was expelled from the party on 20 December 2019 based on corruption allegations, which he denies.
-From inside the legislature, Parra declared himself president of the National Assembly; a move that was welcomed by Maduro administration.
-The opposition disputed this outcome, saying that quorum had not been achieved and no votes had been counted.
-Police forces had blocked access to parliament to some opposition members, including Guaidó, and members of the media.
-Later in the day, a separate session was carried out at the headquarters of El Nacional newspaper, where 100 of the 167 deputies voted to re-elect Guaidó as president of the parliament.
-In his speech, Guaidó announced his resignation from Popular Will.
+The 2020 Delegated Committee election on 5 January 2020 was marked by controversy, resulting in two competing claims to the presidency: one by deputy Luis Parra and the other by incumbent Juan Guaidó.
+Parra, a former member of Justice First expelled in December 2019 over corruption allegations he denied, declared himself president inside the legislature with an alleged 87 votes.
+His claim was endorsed by the Second Maduro Government.
+The opposition rejected the result, arguing that no quorum was present and no votes had been formally counted.
+On the same day, security forces blocked several opposition lawmakers, including Guaidó, from entering the parliamentary building, and restricted access to members of the press.

-Guaidó was sworn in a session on 7 January after forcing his way in through police barricades.
-Parra has reiterated his claim to the presidency of the parliament.
+Later that day, a parallel session was held at the offices of El Nacional newspaper in Caracas, where 100 of the 167 deputies voted to re-elect Guaidó as president.
+During the session, Guaidó announced his resignation from Popular Will in order to dedicate himself fully to his role as head of parliament and Interim president.

+On 7 January, Guaidó forced his way into the legislative chamber through police barricades, where he was sworn in as president of the Assembly despite power cuts inside the building.
+Parra, meanwhile, continued to assert his own claim to the presidency.